Macauley Island: Haszard Formation

 The Haszard Formation makes up the bulk of exposed Macauley Island rocks.
-It includes the Parakeet Tuff, Haszard Scoria and Cascade Lava Members, which probably were produced by the same eruptive episode.
+It includes the Parakeet Tuff, Haszard Scoria and Cascade Lava members, which probably were produced by the same eruptive episode.
 The 1 km3 Cascade Lava was produced from the craters at Mount Haszard and other vents; the lava flows reach thicknesses of 1–2 m and their eventual course was strongly influenced by topography.
 The lavas were overlaid by the bedded Haszard Scoria.
 Submarine phreatomagmatic activity generated the Parakeet Tuff, which was erupted along with the Haszard Scoria and consists of lapilli and volcanic ash.
 Both the Haszard Scoria and the Parakeet Tuff include rafted blocks with diameters of 2 m.

 The Parakeet Tuff and Haszard Scoria are thought to have originated in the southeastern sector of the caldera, 0.75 km northwest of Macauley Island.
 Their emplacement may have begun decades or centuries after the Sandy Bay Tephra eruption, during which rainfall eroded the Sandy Bay Tephra and formed valleys later filled by the Haszard Formation.
-The eruption was centred at the crater of the Annexation Lavas and on flank vents and reached sub-Plinian dimensions; the crater eventually collapsed below sea level, perhaps during the slumping of the southeastern flank of Macauley Caldera, but the eruption continued as a Surtseyan eruption.
-Several small phreatic craters on southern Macauley Island probably relate to the Haszard Formation, as does the Grand Canyon Formation formed in a lake formed through the damming of a valley at the eastern end of the island.
+The eruption was centred at the crater of the Annexation Lavas and on flank vents and reached sub-Plinian dimensions.
+The crater eventually collapsed below sea level, perhaps during the slumping of the southeastern flank of Macauley Caldera, but the eruption continued as a Surtseyan eruption.
+Several small phreatic craters on southern Macauley Island probably relate to the Haszard Formation, as well as the Grand Canyon Formation which formed in a lake dammed in a valley at the eastern end of the island.